podondra/podondra.github.io/content/how-to/embed-google-sheet.rst

 Example
 -------

-An example of statistic from my football club:
+An example of statistic from my football club
+(try to hover over the bars):

 .. raw:: html